monktastic/blog/pages/dream/now.md

 ---

-Two quotes from Tsoknyi Rinpoche:
+Dzogchen Buddhist teacher Tsoknyi Rinpoche:

 > Most people can give up the past.
 Some people are able to give up the future too.
 But rare are those who can give up the present.